HeerakKashyap/o-ran-near-rt-ric-deployment/README.md

 ## License

-This project is provided as-is for educational and demonstration purposes.
+This project is provided as-is for educational and evaluation process